vadim-mychko/Arimaa/README.md

 To start a new game, click "New Game" button.

+To arrange pieces in the initial phase, click one on a piece and then click on another piece, which results in swapping.
 Move pieces by clicking on the square you want to the piece from, then click on the destination square.
 If the desired step is valid, it is made and the view is updated accordingly.
 To do undo the previous step, click "Undo Step"